rpg600/hailo-apps-infra/hailo_apps/hailo_app_python/apps/tiling/README.md

 - `--video-height`: Video height in pixels. **Default: 720**
 - `--frame-rate`: Frame rate in FPS.
 Default: 30

+### Tracking Parameters
+- `--enable-tracking`: Enable object tracking to assign unique IDs to each detected object.
+Each object will be tracked across frames with a persistent ID.

 ### Default Post-Processing Parameters
 The application uses these optimized defaults for YOLO models:
 - **NMS Score Threshold**: 0.3 (minimum confidence to keep a detection)